-Note: Configuring LDAP to use an Active Directory server is supported.
-Contact the AD administrator to configure the LDAP details and help with any troubleshooting that may be necessary.
+Configuring LDAP to use an Active Directory server is supported.
+Contact your Active Directory administrator to configure the LDAP details and help with any troubleshooting that may be necessary.
 Windows server firewall rules may be blocking external connections to the default LDAP ports 389 and 636.

-Authoritative Bind to the LDAP service is required, meaning this cannot be configured with anonymous bind.
-The Bind DN and Password fields are the bind credentials used for every lookup.
+Authoritative Bind to the LDAP service is required, meaning this cannot be configured with anony-mous bind.
+The Bind DN and Password fields are the bind credentials and are used for every lookup.
 The bind process is the BMC authenticating itself as a valid endpoint, before it can perform any lookup.

-The Search Base and Attribute of User Login are used to convert the BMC login username string, to the expected DN string the LDAP server expects.
+The Search Base and Attribute of User Login are used to convert the BMC login username string to a DN string that the LDAP server expects.

-Finally, click Save to validate and store the LDAP settings.
-If you revisit this page, you will have to re-enter the Password.
+2. Click Save to validate and store the LDAP settings.

+If you revisit this page, you will have to re-enter the Password field.

-2. Configure Role Groups
+3. Configure Role Groups.